Ulises Ruiz Ortiz: 2006 conflict

 Since May 2006 (previous to the federal elections), Ruiz Ortiz's administration faced protests by striking teachers from Section 22 of the SNTE (the National Union of Teachers).
 Among other demands, the teachers demanded an economic reclassification for the state of Oaxaca, which would allow a raise in the salaries.
 Protesters sat in the city's main square until their demands were met.
 The protesters refused to meet with the government of Ruiz, insisting on meeting only with members of the federal government.
 On June 14, 2006, police were sent to remove the teachers forcibly from the square using gas bombs and rubber bullets.
 The strikers responded and managed to repel the police forces.
 After these actions, the teachers movement added to their demands the immediate resignation of the governor.
 The perceived repression used against the teachers ignited numerous protests from the people inside and outside of the state.

 Numerous civil and political organizations joined the teachers movement, forming the APPO or Asamblea Popular del Pueblo de Oaxaca (Popular Assembly of the People of Oaxaca).
-The main petition of the APPO is the immediate resignation of Ulises Ruiz.
+The main petition of the APPO was the immediate resignation of Ulises Ruiz.
 Numerous popular protests demanding Ruiz's resignation took place all over the state.
-Government offices, public radio stations and public broadcasting systems have been taken over by the APPO.
+Government offices, public radio stations and public broadcasting systems were taken over by the APPO.
 A legal petition was sent to the federal Congress to remove the governor.

-Ruiz Ortiz has stated that he has no plans to resign.
-While initially not involved in the conflict, the Federal government has since sent a commission to help in the negotiations and has called for the governor to step down.
-On October 29, federal police were sent to occupy the city and have been involved in confrontations with the APPO throughout November.
+Ruiz Ortiz repeatedly stated that he had no plans to resign.
+While initially not involved in the conflict, the Federal government sent a commission to help in the negotiations and called for the governor to step down, to no success.
+On October 29, federal police were sent to occupy the city and were involved in confrontations with the APPO throughout November.

-Since the government offices have remained closed due to the protests, the governor has moved his office to a hotel.
+Since the government offices remained closed due to the protests, the governor moved his office to a hotel.